maryamanuel1/maryamanuelnhsx/README.md

 Our main aims in this project were to help:
 - Clinical Commissioning Groups (CCGs) have an easier time finding and downloading local data
-- Create a consistent and coherent understanding of metrics across regions
+- Create a consistent and coherent understanding of the metrics for analysts across regions
 - Improve accessibility so that everyone can benefit from the value inside the dashboard

 ### [NHS Python Community](https://nhs-pycom.net/)